cosmos/vega-test/public-testnet/modified_genesis_public_testnet/diff.md

-The difference between original exported geneisis and the modified geneisis for public testnet:
+The difference between original exported genesis and the modified genesis for public testnet:
 ``` diff
 @@ -687,10 +687,10 @@
          {